No required courses, but Introduction to Epidemiology and Global Public Health and Biology and/or Environmental Pollution are recommended.

-Human exposure to chemical, physical and biological agents, and pollutants (eg. air, water, food)
+Human exposure to chemical, physical and biological agents and pollutants, with a main focus on air pollution

 Interaction with the human body: how may the human body respond and cope with these environmental exposures.

-Students can describe and classify the major sources and types of environmental exposures that may be hazardous for health
+Students can describe and classify the primary sources and types of environmental exposures that may be hazardous for health

 Students can explain how the body reacts to environmental exposures/contamination (i.e. pollutants, radiation, hazardous waste and other hazardous biochemical agents).

-Students can critically interpret findings from environmental epidemiology and toxicology (eg. related to study design, basic epidemiological calculations and assessment of health effects and environmental exposures).
+Students can critically interpret findings from environmental epidemiology (e.g. related to study design, basic epidemiological calculations and assessment of health effects and environmental exposures).

-Students can write their own report of a case study on a particular environmental exposure and health outcome.
+Students can write their own report of a systematic review on a particular environmental exposure and health outcome.